gravitational/teleport/docs/testplan.md

 ## WEB UI

 ## Main
-For main, test with admin role that has access to all resources.
+For main, test with a role that has access to all resources.

 #### Top Nav
 - [ ] Verify that cluster selector displays all (root + leaf) clusters